 The system should be flexible, so that users can create digital processes via forms, workflows, fields, business rules and reports.
 The users should easily mould and shape it to fit business processes.
 By doing so, the organisation can use the QMS to the best of their ability.

 Here are several benefits your organisation will bring in from a digital QMS:

 Technologies now allow you to move your business to cloud.
 In other words, this enables an organisation to store data in the cloud.
 Above all, it is time efficient and cost-effective.

 Compliance to quality standards is necessary for every organisation.
-Therefore, companies should put some form of a system in place.
-In this way, it will help them manage and track quality.
+Therefore, companies should put some form of a quality management system in place.
+In this way, it will help them successfully and accurately manage and track quality.

 With a cloud-based solution, companies can verify that all processes are accessible to everyone.
 Also, that they comply to industrial standards by instinct.

 Human resource is the most vibrant resource in an organisation.
 Therefore, for consistency in quality, employees must for example, be trained continuously to adapt to changes in the market.

 Once they are trained, the next big thing is motivating them to meet deadlines.
 Policies and procedures constantly change.
 Hence why it is wise to maintain highly trained staff who efficiently complete their tasks.

 With real time data, it is easier to identify potential threats that can affect your organisation.
 With a digital quality management system as such, managers can give tasks to employees and monitor their progress in respect to the timing.

 Customer feedback is widely used in making future business decisions.